-Are you ready to embark on one of the most informative and historic tours that New England has to offer?
+Are you ready to embark on one of the most informative and historic tours that Boston (if not all of New England) has to offer?
 If so, then you’re ready for the Boston Freedom Trail!

 Offering 400 years of history in an easily walkable 2.5-mile stretch, the Boston Freedom Trail is often included in the best walking tours in Boston and features several of the most important historic sites in Massachusetts.
 Follow the red stripe that marks the Freedom Trail to 16 sites of incredible importance to the birth of American freedom and liberty.
 This guide to the Boston Freedom Trail will help!